 We have included guidance on how long the wines will continue to improve in bottle.
 Red wines made for keeping become finer, softer and more complex with age.
 The point at which a wine is ‘at its best’ is rather subjective because some people like the taste of older wines more than others.
 Having reached its optimum, the wine will start to decline slowly, but should remain enjoyable for several more years.
 Our 1995 Cahors is still very pleasant to drink, although it is (to our taste) less exciting than it was a few years back.

 2003 – the year of the heat wave, with sustained temperatures in August of 40°C. The grapes were extremely ripe - many had dried into raisins on the vines and had to be removed prior to harvest.
 Cahors wines of this year have a characteristic toasty taste; they are very rich and ripe, reminiscent of more southerly wines in a normal year.
 Wines of power and richness.
-Excellent now and should keep well for several years.

 2004 – a typical Cahors year, more tannic than the 2002s but with excellent concentrated fruit; the oak aged wines are as usual a little more forward than the unoaked Classique.
+Often overshadowed by the highly regarded 2005s

 2005 – a very good year throughout south west France, with excellent balance and finesse.
-Excellent for drinking now, we expect the 2005s to continue improving for several more years.
+Excellent for drinking now.

 2008 – very well balanced wines which are currently very enjoyable and will keep well for several more years.
-All wines from this vintage have now been sold.

 2009 - a very fine vintage.
 All the wine of this year was barrel aged and therefore sold as Fût de Chêne.
 The wine is big, powerful and rich with fine fruit, good balance and great complexity.
-It should keep and improve for many years more, but is now beginning to become interesting.
+It should keep and improve for many years more.

 Although there is little tradition of making white wine in the Lot, there is a growing interest and there are now sufficient plantings to show that very high quality white can be grown in this area.
 Around 30% of our production is white wine.

 The wines are classified as IGP Côtes du Lot (previously Vin de Pays du Lot).
-For historical reasons, there is no appellation protégée for white (or rosé) in our area.
+For historical reasons, there is no appellation protégée for white in our area.
 These wines are made with all the care and quality control that we use for our appellation protégée reds.

 Our cépages are sauvignon and chardonnay, which we bottle as separate varietals.
 Our main production of chardonnay is unoaked, but we make a limited quantity of barrel-fermented wine in favourable years.
 This latter wine improves with a little bottle age.